 You know we love books and we love to create fun activities to go along with the books we are reading.
 We also love creating super cool Halloween crafts and activities for kids.
 This activity combines both books and cool activities!
-One of my favourite, classic Halloween books is “It’s the Great Pumpkin, Charlie Brown” by Charles M. Shultz.
+One of my favorite, classic Halloween books is "It's the Great Pumpkin, Charlie Brown" by Charles M. Shultz.
 After reading the book with my girls recently I was inspired to make a fun Charlie Brown great pumpkin bowling game.
-What could be more fun then knocking over Charlie Brown and his friends with the great pumpkin – okay, a gourd.
+What could be more fun than knocking over Charlie Brown and his friends with the great pumpkin - okay, a gourd?

 Disclosure: There are Amazon Affiliate links in this article which means, at no additional cost to you, we could receive compensation for our recommendations.
 You can read our full disclosure policy on our Disclosure Page for more details.